-After a weekend in Calibishie, we drove down to Roseau because Dan and his business partner Richard had meetings scheduled for five days straight.
-That meant that we wives were pretty much “stuck” in Roseau for the duration.
-Sure, I could have taken a few day trips on my own, but that’s not the way I roll.
-I like sharing new discoveries with Dan; he’s my beast friend as well as my husband.
-And besides, abandoning Richard’s wife and toddler seemed heartless, to say the least.
+After a weekend playing in Calibishie, it was time to get down to business.
+Dan and his business partner had meetings scheduled in Roseau for the next five days, so we wives were pretty much “stuck” there for the duration.
+Sure, I could have taken a few day trips on my own, but that's not the way I roll.
+I like sharing new discoveries with Dan; he's my beast friend as well as my husband.
+And besides, abandoning Richard's wife and toddler seemed heartless, to say the least.

 Likewise, I couldn't in all good conscience abandon my poor son Chris, who was stuck in our hotel room with a week's worth of school work.

 How to survive for a week in Roseau?

-Although it’s Dominica’s capital and its largest city, Roseau is only about maybe 10 blocks wide and deep so it’s easy to navigate.
-Trapped into a narrow strip of land between sea and mountain, it’s a quaint town so obviously different from America that while we were there we almost forgot that we were still in the same hemisphere.
+Although it's Dominica's capital and its largest city, Roseau is only about maybe 10 blocks wide and deep, so it's easy to navigate.
+Tucked on a narrow strip of land between sea and mountain, it's a quaint town so obviously different from America that while we were there we almost forgot that we were still in the same hemisphere.